jasonsbeer/Amiga-2000-EATX/Gallery.md

 <img src="/Images/wb.jpg" width="750">

 The final touch on this project.
-The fan, she spins!
+Connected to J9003, the fan, she spins!

 <img src="/Images/case3.jpg" width="750">